slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 ## Solution

  ##### Version
-The commerce utilized should always be the latest version unless the
+The commerce utilized should always be the latest version unless the customer has a specific choice

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI1NzE0MzU0LDE3NzU0NzU0MSwtODE4Nz
+eyJoaXN0b3J5IjpbMzA4ODY1Mzg2LDE3NzU0NzU0MSwtODE4Nz
 QzNzY3XX0=
 -->